Welcome to the Evergreen Natural History Museum

 Visit the Museum

-The Museum is located in Lab 1 Room 1060 and is open to the public on Wednesdays and Fridays from 1 pm to 5 pm.
+The Museum is located in Lab 1 Room 1060 and is open to the public on Wednesdays from 1 to 5 and by appointment on Fridays.
 If you are interested in volunteering or want a tour of the facilities, please drop by during our open hours or contact a museum fellow.

 We provide zoological and botanical specimens and other Museum resources to enrich academic programs and natural history curriculum at Evergreen.
 Please contact the Museum Staff for details on how to gain access to program and individual contract support resources.